Saccor/simplelanding/README.md

 ## Overview

 This project is a responsive landing page for Arfve, showcasing the brand's focus on sustainability and cutting-edge technology in audio devices.
-Built with Next.js 15 and React 19, it features a clean, modern design with a video hero section, interactive elements, and an email signup form.
+Built with Next.js 15 and React 19, it features a clean, modern design with a hero image section, static text content, and an email signup form.

 ## Features

 - Responsive design optimized for all device sizes (from iPhone SE to large desktops)
-- Hero section with full-screen background video
+- Full-screen hero section with high-quality background image
-- Interactive sound toggle for hero video
-- Scrolling text animation with automatic text transitions
+- Static text section with bold brand messaging
 - Email signup form with validation and success/error states
 - Clean, minimalist UI following modern design principles
-- Animated transitions and loading states
+- Privacy policy modal and cookie consent implementation
 - SEO-optimized metadata

 ## Technology Stack